OAXFoundation/oaxfoundation.github.io/_posts/2025-5-12-Groundbreaking-Technologies-Set-to-Shape-Our-Future.md

 <b>1.
 Robotics: The New Industrial Workforce</b>

-<b>NVIDIA’s CEO, Jensen Huang</b>, recently emphasized robotics’ transformative potential, stating, “If AI is the brain, robots are the body.”
-Robotics is set to revolutionize industries, with <b>Tesla’s Optimus</b> robot leading the charge.
+<b>NVIDIA’s CEO, Jensen Huang</b>, recently emphasized robotics’ transformative potential, stating, <i>“If AI is the brain, robots are the body.”<i> Robotics is set to revolutionize industries, with <b>Tesla’s Optimus</b> robot leading the charge.
 In 2025, Optimus aims to automate repetitive factory tasks with AI-driven precision.
 Chinese companies like <b>BYD</b> and Unitree are also advancing, leveraging their electric vehicle expertise to produce affordable industrial robots.

 ![]({{ site.baseurl }}/img/blog-images/OAX-Groundbreaking-Tech-Logistics.png)